evanberkowitz/metaq/README.md

 # METAQ

-`METAQ` (pronounced "meta-queue") is a system for bundling jobs for supercomputing in an environment with a batch scheduler like [`SLURM`](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) or [`PBS`](https://en.wikipedia.org/wiki/Portable_Batch_System).
+`METAQ` (pronounced "meta-queue") is a system for bundling tasks for supercomputing in an environment with a batch scheduler like [`SLURM`](https://en.wikipedia.org/wiki/Slurm_Workload_Manager) or [`PBS`](https://en.wikipedia.org/wiki/Portable_Batch_System).

-In many cases, you might prefer to bundle many small tasks together to achieve better throughput or a charging discount.  `METAQ` is designed to allow you to submit big bundled jobs easily, by creating a queue for your own work, that will run in a near-optimal way, wasting very little of your allocation.
+In many cases, you might prefer to bundle many small tasks together to achieve better throughput or a charging discount.  `METAQ` is designed to allow you to submit big bundled jobs easily, by creating a queue for your own work (tasks), that will run in a near-optimal way, wasting very little of your allocation.

 `METAQ` doesn't care about what the individual tasks are.
 So, if you have multiple projects going at once, you can nevertheless use the same `METAQ` and the tasks will be queued and run side-by-side with no problem.